Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Deceleration-to-Stop Behavior Analysis

 \subsection{Car-following Comparison Between PHX and WOMD using Markov Decision Process}

 To evaluate the behavior of Waymo vehicles in the PHX and WOMD datasets, we model the decelerating-to-stop dynamics as a Markov decision process.
-We treat the WOMD dataset as the ground truth, assuming it has no measurement error due to its high-fidelity data collection and large sample size.
-In contrast, we acknowledge measurement errors in the PHX dataset, which we address using the probabilistic methods described below.
+We treat the WOMD dataset as a high-fidelity behavioral reference, in the sense that it offers a large number of episodes collected with on-board sensing and proprietary tracking, but we do not assume that WOMD trajectories are entirely free of smoothing or perception error.
+In contrast, the PHX dataset exhibits empirically characterized error due to aerial videography and trajectory extraction, which we explicitly account for using the probabilistic methods described below.
 Given the extensive WOMD dataset, we train the transition matrix on WOMD and use it to assess whether PHX trajectories exhibit similar decelerating-to-stop behavior.
-This approach captures the probabilistic transitions between bins defined by relative speed ($\Delta v$), spacing ($g$), and follower speed ($v_f$).
-In the following, we detail the steps for constructing the transition matrix using WOMD, computing the transition probabilities for individual state transitions, and calculating the geometric mean probability per step for the entire decelerating-to-stop segment.

 We first construct a transition matrix using the WOMD to represent the probability of transitioning between discretized bins during decelerating-to-stop segments.
 Each bin is defined by three variables, discretized as follows: $\Delta v$ ranges from -16 m/s to 16 m/s with 2 m/s intervals, $g$ from 0 to 32 m in 1 m intervals, and $v_f$ from 0 m/s to 16 m/s in 2 m/s intervals, resulting in a total of 4,096 bins.